All Episodes

 No one.

-If you give them a nuclear weapon, the region could blow up us.
+If you give them a nuclear weapon, the region could blow up and include us.

-Well, I heard with a bunch of big words and big if she thinks these big words.
+Well, I heard with a bunch of big words and big if she thinks, these are usually big words.

-Okay, last night Bloomberg's with all due respect co-host John Hilam and Mark Halpern talking about the 2016 presidential race, and they can't believe Ted Cruz.
+Okay, last night, Bloomberg's with all due respect, co-host John Hylam and Mark Halperin talking about the 2016 presidential race and they can't believe Ted Cruz.

-A handful of pro-cruise super PACs that were formed just this week are expected to have 31 million dollars in the bank by Friday.
+A handful of pro-Cruz super PACs that were formed just this week are expected to have $31 million in the bank by Friday.

 This sounds like a bit of a game changer to me.